InternationalProject-AP-OAMK/ip20172bhealth/HOW TO GIT.md

 # 4. To connect the right repo to your folder, type in:
 git remote add origin https://github.com/InternationalProject-AP-OAMK/international-project-repo-ip20172b.git

+# 5. Check if the origin (fetch and push) are correct:
+git remote -v

-# 5. To sync all data from git with the folder on your PC, type in:
+# 6. To sync all data from git with the folder on your PC, type in:
 git pull origin master
 (If this doesn't work):
 git fetch origin master

 Now all data is in sync.

-# 6. If you have new data in your folder, which isn't on github yet, type in:
+# 7. If you have new data in your folder, which isn't on github yet, type in:
 git add .
 git commit -m "<short description>" git push origin master